Between mammograms, or at an early age, before you start mammograms, don’t forget about your breast self-exams.

 What You Should Do If You Find a Lump in Your Breast

-Many breast lumps are not cancerous, but that doesn’t mean you should delay seeking medical care if you find a lump in your breast (or if you detect any of the other changes outlined above).
+Many breast lumps are not cancerous, but you should seek medical care without delay if you find a lump in your breast (or if you detect any of the other changes outlined above).
 As soon as you detect an abnormality in your breast tissue, make an appointment with your primary care physician or gynecologist for an examination.
-Your doctor may decide to perform additional testing, including:
+Your doctor may decide to perform additional breast cancer screening and tests, including:

 - Breast ultrasound